Addiction sermon ideas

 Warning and comforts

-Sin or sickness?
-Addiction surely may be triggered by sin—by drunkenness, for instance, or consumption of porn.
-But it can also be the result of factors outside the addict's control, as in the case of a child in utero hooked on its mother's abused substance.
-And there are physical, social, and psychological factors that make some of us much more vulnerable to addiction than others.
-God alone knows whether and to what degree an addict is culpable.
-In any case, addicts who are serious about recovery at some point take responsibility for the wreckage that surrounds their addiction and for the salvage work that now needs to start.
-Duane Kelderman has observed (in conversation) that nobody is more insistent than Alcoholics Anonymous that alcoholism is a disease; nobody is more insistent than Alcoholics Anonymousthat alcoholics need to take full responsibility for their disease and deal with it in brutal candor.
+Sermons about addiction can also address the complex sources of addictive behavior.
+Addiction may be triggered by sin—by drunkenness, for instance, or consumption of porn.
+But it can also be the result of factors outside the addicted person's control, as in the case of a child in utero hooked on its mother's abused substance.
+And there are physical, social, and psychological factors make some of us much more vulnerable to addiction than others.
+God alone knows whether or to what degree people are culpable for their compulsions and addictive behaviors.
+In any case, those who are serious about recovery will at some point take responsibility for the wreckage that surrounds their addiction and for the salvage work that needs to start.
+Alcoholics Anonymous insists that alcoholism is an illness and that those who experience it have lost the power of choice over alcohol; yet Alcoholics Anonymous also insists that alcoholics need to take full responsibility for their disease and face it head on.

 "Preachers can bring an Anti-Addiction Day message to liturgical life by crafting a rhetorical strategy that crosses all socio-political and socio-cultural boundaries."
 Sermon Preparation or Illustration by Joseph Evans from The African American Lectionary

-"His authority rebukes every evil that plagues us—reminds us that we are always more than the sum of our sins.
-Reminds us that we are not our demons, not our addictions, not our mental illness, our fears, our failures."
-Scripture Meditation or Sermon by Susan McGurgan from Preaching Hope
+"[Jesus'] authority rebukes every evil that plagues us—reminds us that we are always more than the sum of our sins.
+Reminds us that we are not our demons, not our addictions, not our mental illness, our fears, our failures.
+We are not our scars, no matter how deeply they cut; no matter how disfiguring they may be."
+Poetry and Scripture Meditation or Sermon by Susan McGurgan from Preaching Hope

 Worship ideas about addiction